aayushsss1/Simulating-Federated-Learning-with-Homomorphic-Encryption/Readme.md

   <img src="images/localtraining.png" width="420" />
 </p>

-#### Server - Registered Clients will be Displayed & Perform Federated Learning on Click of a button
+#### Server - Registered Clients will be displayed, upload the Public Key & perform Federated Learning on click of a button

 <p float="center">